-Asian shares mixed ahead of US inflation, Lunar New Year
+Global shares mostly higher ahead of US inflation data

 ADVERTISEMENT

-ENERGY: Benchmark U.S. crude lost 1 cent to $59.18 a barrel in electronic trading on the New York Mercantile Exchange.
+ENERGY: Benchmark U.S. crude lost 20 cents to $58.99 a barrel in electronic trading on the New York Mercantile Exchange.
 It fell 10 cents to $59.19 a barrel in New York Tuesday.
-Brent crude, used to price international oils, added 7 cents to $62.79 a barrel in London.
+Brent crude, used to price international oils, fell 31 cents to $62.40 a barrel in London.

 Follow Yuri Kageyama on Twitter at https://twitter.com/yurikageyama